 The Gorst UGA is located at the western end of Sinclair Inlet at the junction of State Route (SR) 16 with SR 3.
-The UGA includes approximately 330 gross acres.
+The UGA includes approximately 281 gross acres.
 The Gorst UGA is a relatively small highway-oriented commercial and industrial center.
-It is currently unassociated with any incorporated jurisdiction.
-Due to significant public health concerns regarding failing septic systems in the area, multiple jurisdictions have been pursuing public sewer for this area.
-The Karcher Creek Sewer District and the City of Bremerton have invested resources to address this issue.
+It was associated with the City of Bremerton in 2008.
+Due to significant public health concerns regarding failing septic systems in the area, the City of Bremerton has invested resources to address this issue.

-As the UGA is contiguous to the City of Bremerton's watershed area, discussions of association of the UGA should be encouraged in 2007/2008.
 Concurrently, the City and County should pursue a UGAMA for this area, which should include the aspects included in policies LU-26 through LU-30.